s256v/led-com/README.md

 ## AT Commands

 Set LED strip length.
-Could be sent only once ofter power on.
+Could be sent only once after power on.
 ```
 AT+LN=...uint16 2 bytes little endian...
 ```